3mdeb/blog.3mdeb.com/source/_posts/2017-06-30-uefi-slash-edk-ii-corebootpkg-on-pc-engines-apu2.markdown

 exposing artifacts for UEFI-aware payload, bootloader and operating system.

-This blog post can open possibilities to boot UEFI-aware OSes on PC Engines APU2 platform as well as give ability to research more AGESA firmware more extensively.
+This blog post can open possibilities to boot UEFI-aware OSes on PC Engines APU2 platform as well as give ability to research AGESA firmware more extensively.

 If you are interested in enabling UEFI-aware operating system on your platform